june-in-exile/zkWill/zkp/README.md

 # Zero-Knowledge Proof Circuits

-This directory contains multiple Circom circuit implementations for the **Web3 Will System**, supporting a complete ZK-SNARK workflow from circuit compilation to smart contract deployment.
+This directory contains multiple Circom circuit implementations for the **ZK Will System**, supporting a complete ZK-SNARK workflow from circuit compilation to smart contract deployment.
 The project focuses on privacy-preserving functionality for digital estate management.

 ## 🎯 Project Overview